I am a great list person. I have lists for everything.

 Lucienne is not convinced: “Your brain should be able to do both”.

-Perhaps my years of list-making has already turned my brain into semi-void.
+Perhaps my years of list-making have already turned my brain into semi-void.

 I wonder if it is possible to train my brain to retain more information.